pxliang/Ceb/README.md

 sh Scripts/SIM_temporal.sh
 ```

-## 🙏 Acknowledgement
+## 🌟 Acknowledgement
-We appreciate the following package:
+We appreciate the following package, upon which our implementation is based.
+We have modified the original watershed algorithm provided by:

 [watershed](https://github.com/mzur/watershed)